Electrically switchable photonic diode empowered by chiral resonance: Abstract

 \section{Abstract}

-The on-chip integration of nonreciprocal optical devices remains a critical challenge for modern optoelectronics, as conventional magneto-optic approaches suffer from material incompatibility and excessive optical losses.
-Nonlinear photonic diodes have emerged as a promising magnet-free alternative, yet their widespread adoption has been constrained by inherent limitations in reconfigurability.
-Here, we present an all-silicon, electrically tunable photonic diode leveraging engineered chiral resonances in an ultra- compact microring architecture.
-The pronounced asymmetric modal coupling enables nonreciprocal transmission with two distinct operation modes at threshold powers down to $-5\,\mathrm{dBm}$.
-The chirality further enables unprecedented control over self-pulsation dynamics, manifesting in propagation-direction-dependent oscillation thresholds and temporal signatures.
+On-chip non-reciprocal optical transmission in a magnetic-free route is a key goal for integrated photonics.
+All-silicon, nonlinearity-enabled photonic diodes present a compelling alternative due to their inherent material compatibility.
+However, their utility has yet been constrained by limitations in post-fabrication reconfigurability.
+Here, we present an electrically tunable photonic diode leveraging engineered chiral resonances in an ultra-compact microring architecture.
+The pronounced mode chirality is verified through asymmetric backscattering strengths and interferometric lineshapes in the linear regime.
+It subsequently enables nonlinearity-driven non-reciprocal transmission, supporting two distinct operational modes with threshold powers as low as $-5\,\mathrm{dBm}$.
+Moreover, the chiral design grants unprecedented control over self-pulsation dynamics, resulting in oscillation thresholds and temporal signatures determined by the direction of excitation.
 Crucially, post-fabrication electrical reconfigurability allows dynamic switching between forward, backward, and disabled states.
-This work represents a significant advancement in integrated nonreciprocal photonics, offering a CMOS-compatible solution with transformative potential for optical interconnects, photonic neural networks, and signal processing systems.
+This work represents a significant advancement in integrated non-reciprocal photonics, offering a CMOS-compatible solution with transformative potential for optical interconnects, photonic neural networks, and signal processing systems.